 5. Explore nature via a hiking trail

 One thing is for certain – you will never run out of gorgeous hiking options in the Western North Carolina region.
-Many of these trails are within a short drive of the city.
+Many of these trails are conveniently located within a short drive of the city.
 While some feature incredible waterfalls, others shine brilliantly during the autumn foliage season.
 Others put forth their best during the barren winter season with a rare glimpse of a striking frozen waterfall.
 One of the best-of-the-best offering a bit of everything is the Linville Falls trail, located at Milepost 316 along the Blue Ridge Parkway.

 This trail features an incredible waterfall, viewable via 4 overlooks.
 To top it off, the views of the Linville Gorge wilderness are just as impressive.
 This is one of the few hikes which is doable even on the hottest summer days due to the adequate shade coverage.
 And of course, you can expect tremendous fall foliage during leaf peeping season.